locborgtus/mic/minecraft/1_basic.md

 print pos
 ```

+The dot notation means a sub-part of something.
+So in this case, position `pos` contains x, y, and z.

 Explain coordinate system.
 X and Z is the flat land.
 Y is your height.

 Let's teleport.
 Add this line to the bottom of your program: